DataScienceUB/PFM/README.md

 + Jan.
 15: Assignment of projects & supervisors to student groups.
 + Jan.
 22: Limit for delivering the project proposal short document to your advisor.
 + Jan 23 - Jul.
 1 / Set.
 1: Period of development of your project.
 + Jun.
-1: Limit for informing (via Campus Virtual task) if you will present the TFM in July or September.
+1: Limit for informing if you will present the TFM in July or September.
 + Jul.
 1 & Set.
 1: Limit for final delivery of your project (via Campus Virtual task).
 + Jul.
 TBD & Set.
 TBD: Presentations.